piotrgramacki/piotrgramacki/README.md

 ---

-I completed my master's degree in data science at the [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).
+I completed my master's degree in Data Science and bachelor's degree in Computer Science at the [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).

 I currently work as a Machine Learning Engineer at [Brand24](https://brand24.com).